Now you have the chance to take our online sports massage courses and where you can study at your own pace from wherever you want to be.

-A profession with many different workplaces
+After our Online Sports Massage Courses you'll have a profession with many different workplaces

 As a sports masseur, you can also e.g. work with elite athletes, associations, clubs and exercise athletes.
 This means that you will not always be able to be present at your own reception and treat your clients.
 It is common to work in a locker room, outdoors on the sidelines or at exercise races, trade fairs and events and give sports massages to your clients.

 Working as a sports masseur after our online sports massage courses is, as I said, an incredibly rewarding, fun and physically demanding job.
 We always advise our students to try to broaden their skills in several different massage methods.